mmerlyn/game-of-life/README.md

 ## License

 © All rights reserved. <br>
-This project was created as part of the **Computer Graphics & Visualization Lab**, 6th Semester, B.E.
-CSE – BMS Institute of Technology & Management, Bengaluru.
+This project was created as part of the **17CS62 Computer Graphics & Visualization Lab**, 6th Semester, B.E.
+CSE – BMS Institute of Technology & Management, Bengaluru, India

 **Team Members:**
 1. Aishwarya M